 Official symbols of Montréal

-The city adopted its official logo and visual identification program in 1981 and the mandate to create them was awarded to the graphic design firm Georges Huel et Associés Inc.
+The city adopted its official logo (in French) and visual identification program in 1981 and the mandate to create them was awarded to the graphic design firm Georges Huel et Associés Inc.

 The logo was created to show the city’s dynamism and to promote communication with Montréalers as well as its image on the national and international scenes.